 TO APPLY FOR THE Licensure add-on only:

 Apply before November 1, 2021 to ensure your readiness for the next cohort, which will begin January 2022 (mandatory meeting in December, 2021).

-To add this endorsement onto your existing PE license, you need to apply to BSU as a non-degree student.
+To add this endorsement onto your existing PE license, apply to BSU as a non-degree seeking student.
 If you will be taking the courses at the graduate level, complete the BSU Graduate Application, and select the following options:

 - Select the Spring 2022 term (this program starts only in the spring term)